Excessive alcohol use cannot directly cause a heart attack but can increase a person’s heart attack risk.

 A heart attack is a medical emergency that results from the interruption of blood flow to the heart.
-Excessive alcohol use has associations with an increased risk of a heart attack.
+Around every

 Additionally, frequent heavy alcohol drinking can damage the structure and function of the heart

 This article will explain how heavy drinking can affect the heart and lead to other complications.
 It will also describe how to help recover from an alcohol-induced heart attack, whether drinking alcohol is safe for people with heart disease, and risk factors.

 Heavy drinking can cause high blood pressure, which increases a person’s risk of a heart attack.

 It also defines excessive drinking as consuming four or more drinks in a single session for women or five or more drinks in a single session for men.